Back to Silas S. Brown's home page

 So I just had to run with the hypothesis that cleanmaster was probably being installed by a malicious payload uploaded to a rogue advertising library in use by one of the apps the user had installed, most likely one of these:

 - Hong Kong Toolbar (Commercial Radio Productions Ltd)

 - Yahoo News Hong Kong (Yahoo)

 INSTALL_PACKAGES, but it's plausible the rogue advertiser found a flaw that enables background installation of packages without permission on that particular version of Android.
-Since none of these apps were actually needed to access their publishers' material (the web browser could do it just as well), I have for now summarily uninstalled all three of the above as well as Clean Master, and I'll update this page if something puts it back.
+Since none of these apps were actually needed to access their publishers' material (the web browser could do it just as well), I summarily uninstalled all three of the above as well as Clean Master.

 (Some months later, the user allowed a friend's child to install games on the tablet, and one of them left an unwanted advertising app called "omaiz" which slowed down the OS to the point of unresponsiveness.
 This was easily uninstalled via Settings / App manager.)